 Have a look at the picture to the right, this is what you’re looking for.
 If you have a pattern like the one in the picture which looks like a beach where the tide has gone out, you’ve nailed it.

 This doesn’t mean to say it will give you optimum performance (racers often sacrifice tyre life for better performance) but it does mean you are highly likely to see great longevity from your tyre with enough grip for any track day rider.

 Motorcycle tyres are very expensive and probably the biggest expense for any track day rider or racer (apart from track time maybe), so making sure we are best equipped to deal with a tyre wear problem if it crops up is extremely important for keeping your tyres, and your wallet in good condition.

 Taking the above advice into account I would like to think you will now be able to spot some of the clues and tell tale signs that show up when we experience unsavoury tyre wear, and as a result get on top of it as soon as possible before it ruins your tyres.

 It’s also worth noting however that this is a fairly simplified guide to tyre wear and tearing as there are a multitude of factors that come into play such as pressures, suspension make up, how the rider rides the bike, and even the nature of the track where the problems occur, so all I have intended to do for you here is give you some baseline knowledge so you can head in the right direction to getting your tyre problems fixed.
 Something I hope I’ve achieved.

 Other than that, keep one eye on those hoops ladies and gents!

-I’ve got to give a lot of credit to Dave Moss of Feel The Track for this article.
+I’ve got to give a lot of credit to Dave Moss of Dave Mose Tuning for this article.
 The above is what I’ve learned from watching and reading a lot of the free information he gives out on judging tyre wear.
 There isn’t really a quality resource for this subject so we are very fortunate to have Dave do the best he can to teach us track riders about bike tyre wear problems.